northswiss/styleguide/how_to_test_your_application.md

 }
 ```

-The `render` function spares us from having to write the same components chain
+The `renderTripList` function spares us from having to write the same components
-for every test we write.
+chain for every test we write.

 For more info about the `Fabricate` call check
 [fabricator](https://github.com/travelperk/fabricator).